AlibabaResearch/SA-IQA/README.md

 - **layout**
 - **lighting**

-This repository contains the SA-IQA code, the SA-BENCH annotations, and the released `sa-iqa-prompt4` model checkpoint.
+This repository contains the SA-IQA code.
+The released model bundle and SA-BENCH dataset are hosted on Hugging Face:

+- Model bundle: `AliKunYu/SA-IQA-model`
+- Dataset: `AliKunYu/SA-BENCH`

 ## Repository Structure